Category Archives: Domestic Arts

 I am hearing… the sounds of leaf-raking, an airplane descending to the airport, and boys skateboarding.

-Around the house… lots of wrapping to do, the never-ending sweeping, and preparing to make a gingerbread house with Claire.
+Around the house… lots of wrapping to do, the never-ending sweeping, and preparing to make a gingerbread house with Bean.

 One of my favorite things… is getting personal email.